You're logged in as |

 RACE, CLASS, & GENDER INEQUALITY - pick one1

-Any class focused on race, class, or gender - these courses do not have an environmental theme
+Any class focused on race, class, or gender - these courses do not have an environmental theme.
+Many AFRI, ETHN, and GNSS classes count with IBES Curriculum Committee approval.

 An Introduction to Africana Studies